EE3300/EE5300 Electronics Applications Subject Information

 You will self-assess your achievements in the design project, and write an evidence-based justification of your assessment in your portfolio.
 It is important that you discuss this with teaching staff as you progress through the project.
 You can receive feedback as many times as needed in the lead-up to the final due date.

-Final grade determination
+Portfolio grade determination

+The idea is for you to genuinely self-assess and take responsibility for your progress.
+Ask yourself what grade you would like to achieve in this subject and work towards that.
 You are highly encouraged to discuss your progress and grade expectations with the subject coordinator throughout the study period.
 It is intended that this approach will empower you to take control and ownership of your learning.

 Do you mean that I can just give myself a HD?